 Very often, technology causes disruptions that require corporate transformation.
 For instance, CIO Magazine, pointed out that AI, the IoT, SaaS, and other innovations have created opportunities for automation.
 While new business processes may introduce efficiencies, they might also force businesses to alter their organizations.
 They typically also force employees to do their jobs differently or even do different jobs.

 While some advances in technology may cause disruption, such high-tech tools as workflow software will help companies manage it.
 These kinds of tools don't just help design business processes in a visible and collaborative way.
 They also document steps to help with training and even automate a lot of the work.
-While the best tools cannot make change management successful alone, they can will provide an intuitive interface for documentation, analysis, and implementation.
+While the best tools cannot make change management successful alone, they can provide an intuitive interface for documentation, analysis, and implementation.
 After implementation, workflow software can ensure that changes get understood, followed, and reported upon.
 For further reference, use the 6 Step Change Management Roadmap below.

 Why Companies Need to Embrace Change Now